strongjz/ghosts/README.md

   -mfa indicates if a mfa is need for this role

-  -name string name of the session (default "sts-sesssion")
+  -name string name of the session (default "sts-session")

   -profile string profile to write credentials out too